davidmlentz/davidmlentz.github.io/monitoringLAMP.md

 ![Waiting for metrics](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Waiting%20for%20metrics_c.png "Waiting for metrics")

-Once installation is verified, you'll see a message confirming that the agent is functioning properly.
+Once installation is verified, you'll see a message confirming that the Agent is functioning properly.

 ### View host metrics on Datadog